pen-lang/pen/doc/docs/the-zen.md

 - Simple is better than complex.
 - Explicit is better than implicit.
 - One way to do one thing
-- Single solution for multiple problems
+- One solution for many problems
 - Steady value over volatile value

 ## References